Evolution and Instability of Bogoliubov Fermi Surfaces under Zeeman Field

 where $\hat{\eta}_{xz}=(\hat{J}_x \hat{J}_z+\hat{J}_z \hat{J}_x) \hat{U}_T$, $\hat{\eta}_{yz}=(\hat{J}_y \hat{J}_z+\hat{J}_z \hat{J}_y) \hat{U}_T$, and $\hat{U}_T$ is an antisymmetric matrix corresponding to the time-reversal operation multiplied by the complex conjugate.
 This local quintet pairing state with TRSB induces the chiral $d$-wave pair amplitude \cite{PhysRevLett.116.177001}, giving rise to point nodes along the $k_z$-axis and line nodes on the $k_z=0$ plane.
 Additionally, the spontaneously induced magnetic field expands these nodes, forming BFSs \cite{PhysRevLett.118.127001,PhysRevB.98.224509,PhysRevB.100.224505}.
 The gap amplitude $\Delta$ is determined by solving the following BCS gap equation,

 The integration over $k$ is performed with a step size of $1/50000$ within $\delta k=0.06$ around the Fermi wavenumber $k_F$ at each band.
 The integration for the polar angles is computed numerically using $2500$ meshes, while the azimuthal angles are treated analytically.
-Hereafter, we set $\beta=-0.1$ and $V_0=2.16$, in which a TRSB pairing state with BFSs is expected to emerge \cite{PhysRevB.98.224509}.
-In our case, a local TRSB quintet state with BFSs [Eq.(\ref{eq:delta})] is obtained below the transition temperature $T_0\simeq 0.0088$.
-In the following, we study the general behavior of the BFS under the Zeeman field based on this case.
+Hereafter, we set $\beta=-0.1$ and $V_0=2.16$, in which a TRSB pairing state with BFSs is expected to emerge \cite{PhysRevB.100.224505}.
+In our case, a local TRSB quintet state with BFSs [Eq.(\ref{eq:delta})] is obtained below the {zero-field} transition temperature $T_0\simeq 0.00876$.
+In the following, we examine the effect of the Zeeman field based on this case.

-{\it Phase diagram and discontinuous transition}--- First, we consider the $H-T$ phase diagram in Fig.\,1(a) and the temperature dependence of the gap amplitude $\Delta$ in Fig.\,1(b).
-At zero field, the temperature dependence of $\Delta$ shows conventional BCS-like behavior.
-Under finite fields, $\Delta$ shows little variation in the limit of $T\to0$, and exhibits a discontinuity at high fields $H/H_0\gtrsim 0.65$, indicative of the first-order transition.
-This behavior is summarized in the $H-T$ phase diagram shown in Fig.\,1(a).
-The red points denote superconducting transition points obtained from the gap equation Eq.\,(\ref{eq:gap}).
-The grey line serves as a guide to the eye.
-The dashed line indicates a first-order transition, while the solid line represents a second-order transition.
-This behavior is consistent with previous studies based on the Ginzburg-Landau theory \cite{SARMA19631029,10.1143/PTP.31.945,sato2024discontinuoustransitionsuperconductingphase}.
+{\it Phase diagram and discontinuous transition}--- First, we consider the temperature dependence of the gap amplitude $\Delta$ and the $H-T$ phase diagram in Fig.\,1(a).
+At zero field, the temperature dependence of $\Delta$ shows conventional BCS-like behavior, while $\Delta$ at $T=0$ remains nearly constant, except in the vicinity of the {highest} critical field $H_0=\gamma T_0$ with $\gamma\simeq 1.65$.
+Under high fields, $\Delta$ exhibits a discontinuity at the transition point for $H/H_0\gtrsim 0.65$, indicative of the first-order transition.
+This is described by the dashed pink line in the $H-T$ phase diagram, while the solid line represents a second-order transition.
+Such behavior is consistent with previous studies based on the Ginzburg-Landau theory \cite{SARMA19631029,10.1143/PTP.31.945,sato2024discontinuoustransitionsuperconductingphase}.